John and Carla Sherman

 For us, this changes everything.

-We are now committed to an all-out effort to bring the suggestion of inward looking to 700 million people within two to five years.
+We are now committed to an all-out effort to bring the suggestion to look at yourself to 700 million people within five years.
 We are committed to trying something that has never been tried before.
-We truly believe that if we can get the idea of inward looking into the general consciousness of humanity, the inexorable slide toward deeper and deeper insanity will be arrested and reversed, and all will turn out right for the human species.
+We truly believe that if we can get the idea of looking at yourself into the general consciousness of humanity, the inexorable slide toward deeper and deeper insanity will be arrested and reversed, and all will turn out right for the human species.
 With your help, we will broadcast the simple message of inward looking to as many people as possible in a short time, and see what comes of it.
 We will put our belief in the power of this simple act to the test.

-We think the first step is to find a simple message that can be communicated in several different forms, across a wide range of languages and vernaculars, that once heard or read, will attract the hearer's attention, and persuade them to just try to turn their attention inward in that moment, or at least to follow the lead to where they can hear more.
-This would be something that could probably be best crafted in the style of Madison Avenue; something that could be delivered by small ads in magazines and newspapers, broadcast on Twitter, Facebook, and Google ads, something that could be a series of Burma Shave-like rhyming slogans, television commercials, billboards, drive time radio, soap opera commercials, and on and on, quietly offered throughout the culture until it is as familiar as "plop, plop, fizz, fizz..."
+We think the first step is to find a simple message that can be communicated in several different forms, across a wide range of languages and vernaculars, that once heard or read, will attract the hearer's or the reader's attention, and persuade them to just try to turn their attention inward in that moment, or at least to follow the lead to where they can hear more.
+This would be something that could be delivered by small ads in magazines and newspapers, broadcast on Twitter, Facebook, and Google ads.
+It could take the form of a series of Burma Shave-like rhyming slogans, television commercials, billboards, drive time radio, and soap opera commercials, quietly offered throughout the culture until they are as familiar as "plop, plop, fizz, fizz..."

 You can see that what we are suggesting is most certainly not one more flavor of the ancient teachings, nor the delicious agony of individual yearning for salvation or love, nor the solitary isolation of spiritual aspiration.
 We are talking about bringing a practical and simple suggestion to our species, a species that is dying of its alienation from life itself.
 This is our mission.